 219 Studies in Comparative History: Themes in British and American History.
 S. The method of this course is comparative, which means that historical themes from both Britain and America will be explored in order to make more meaningful judgments about historical issues common to both nations.
 Taught in London, England, it will integrate experience with traditional academic study.
 Prerequisite: History 101 or 102.
 A college-level course in British or American history is desirable but not required.
-Mr. R. Wells.
+Not offered 1989-90.

 334 United States Constitutional History.
 A study of the development of American legal and political traditions using the constitution as the focal point.
 Emphasis is on such themes as the interrelationship among the three branches of government and the relationship between legal education and the decisions of the courts.
 Particular attention is given to the Supreme Court decisions as they have reflected or molded social, intellectual, economic, and political change.
-Not offered 1988-89.
+Not offered 1989-90.

 351 English Constitutional History.
 F. A study of the origins and subsequent developments of English law, legal institutions and constitutional usage from 1066 to the present.
 Major topics considered are: the nature of English constitutional monarchy, the growth of Parliament, the development of English Common Law, the Tudor and Stuart revolutions, the Whig oligarchy, and the significant reforms of modern Britain.
-Mr. H. Ippel.
-Not offered 1988-89.
+Not offered 1989-90.